-California conducts open primaries for legislative, congressional and constitutional offices.
-In an open primary all candidates for an office are listed on the same ballot and anyone can vote for any candidate, regardless of party preference.
-Only the two candidates who receive the most votes will move on to the general election in November.
-Even if there are only two candidates in the open primary, a general election is still required.
+California conducts top-two primaries for constitutional, congressional and legislative offices.
+In a June top-two primary all candidates for an office are listed on the same ballot and anyone can vote for any candidate, regardless of party preference.
+Only the two candidates who receive the most votes in each constitutional, congressional and legislative contest moved on to this November general election.

 Since 2011, Californians who were previously known as "decline-to-state" (because they did not have a party affiliation) are known as "no party preference."
-If a legislative, congressional or constitutional candidate does not have a preference for a qualified political party, the phrase "no party preference" is listed next to the candidate's name.
+If a constitutional, congressional or legislative candidate does not have a preference for a qualified political party, the phrase "no party preference" is listed next to the candidate's name.

-Website abbreviations for party preferences are as follows:
+Secretary of State website abbreviations for party preference are as follows:

-The Secretary of State's Certified List of Candidates (PDF) includes all candidates for Governor, Lieutenant Governor, Secretary of State, Controller, Treasurer, Attorney General, Insurance Commissioner, Superintendent of Public Instruction, Board of Equalization, congressional, and legislative offices up for election.
+The Secretary of State's Certified List of Candidates (PDF) includes all candidates for Governor, Lieutenant Governor, Secretary of State, Controller, Treasurer, Attorney General, Insurance Commissioner, Superintendent of Public Instruction, Board of Equalization, U.S. House of Representatives, State Senate, State Assembly, and justices of the State Supreme Court and courts of appeal who are up for election.

 County elections officials provide certified lists of candidates for local contests such as mayor and sheriff.